jacber01/Excel-mac-keytips/README.md

 ## Notes
 - Designed for Microsoft Excel 365/2024 on macOS.
 - Minor Excel updates should not affect functionality.
-- An experimental version; init(insert+delete test).lua adds insert and delete shortcuts.
-- To try the test version, rename the file to init.lua and place it in the same directory.

 ## License
 MIT License